StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE REPOSITORY.md

 ## Description

-Creates a repository in a remote storage system that is used to store data snapshots for [Backup and restore data](../../../administration/Backup_and_restore.md).
+Creates a repository in a remote storage system that is used to store data snapshots for [backing up and restoring data](../../../administration/Backup_and_restore.md).

 > **CAUTION**
 >
-> Only root user and superuser can create a repository.
+> Only users with the ADMIN privilege can create a repository.

 For detailed instructions on deleting a repository, see [DROP REPOSITORY](../data-definition/DROP%20REPOSITORY.md).